 What’s more, you can cover the cost of your PreCheck or Global Entry Enrollment by using certain credit cards.
 A growing number of top travel cards will reimburse the entire cost of your application.
-That’s not an option when paying for CLEAR, as there’s not a credit card that will reimburse the cost.
+That’s not an option when paying for CLEAR.

 That said, there are some ways to drastically reduce the annual cost.